hsghori/CS-Notes/computer_networks_notes.md

 This data is sent over the physical link to the next system in the network and reversed up the stack.

 Layer encapsulation is done because it reduces complexity and increases flexibility and modularity.
-There is a certian level of abstraction where application programmers do not need to worry about the low level details of the which transport or data link protocol their system is using.
+There is a certain level of abstraction where application programmers do not need to worry about the low level details of the which transport or data link protocol their system is using.
 Furthermore they don't need to change their code in response to updates to lower level protocols.
 However, layer encapsulation does have higher overhead since each layer needs to add or remove headers from the payload.
 Furthermore, since layers only interact with those above and below, there is some information lost that could be useful.

 Note that IP is the only network protocol in use.
-This allows any machine or small network to join the larger internet since anything that impliments IP can theoretically exchange packets, serves as a buffer between the application layer and the lower level networking technologies, and allows for simultaneous innovations in the layers above and below the network layer.
+This allows any machine or small network to join the larger Internet since anything that impliments IP can theoretically exchange packets, serves as a buffer between the application layer and the lower level networking technologies, and allows for simultaneous innovations in the layers above and below the network layer.
 However, this makes changing the IP protocol extremely difficult.

 The end to end argument is a philosophy about network design.
 The main ideas of this philosophy are that:

 -  Networks should be dumb, end systems should be smart.
 - Functions that can be completely and correctly implemented only with the knowledge of application end host should not be pushed into the network.
 	- This may be broken for performance / policy optimization.
 - Fate sharing: Fail together or don't fail at all.

 # The HTTP Protocol
 The HTTP protocol is the most well known of the application layer protocols.
 It is the protocol that links defines the world wide web, the form of the internet most users interact with.
-In fact, the world wide web can be seen as  a distributed database of pages which is deifned by and linked through the HTTP protocol.
+In fact, the world wide web can be seen as  a distributed database of pages which is defined by and linked through the HTTP protocol.

 Content on the web is formatted using HTML, a markup language used to define web pages.
 The location of rsources on the web is defined by the URL.